 As a Web pioneer, I helped create the University of Central Florida’s first fully online course with Dr. Steven Sorg when I completed my masters in Instructional Systems Design.
 Soon after, I was hired to help UCF go online to meet its growth needs and became a founding mother of online learning.

 While a faculty development program (IDL6543) was supposed to be my focus, it was necessary to build an unplanned, fairly large production department.
-I founded Course Development & Web Services was reorganized and merged in July 2009 due to budget cuts of 49%.
-UCF grew to 60,000+ students.
-It was an extraordinary experience to have an instructional and information technology mission.
+I founded Course Development & Web Services (CDWS) at UCF.
+It was an extraordinary experience to have a concurrent instructional and information technology mission.
+CDWS was reorganized and merged in July 2009 due to budget cuts of 49%.
+UCF had grown to 60,000+ students during this time of budget cuts.

 Here is a favorite quote:

 One must not always think so much about what one should do, but rather what one should be.
 Our works do not ennoble us; but we must ennoble our works.